Editor’s Note: This is the first part of a series. For more advanced tips, check out Part 2.

 Looking for more advanced tips?
 Check out the second part of this series.

-Visit the LiquidPlanner Knowledge Base for additional articles and videos.
+Visit our knowledge base for additional articles and videos.

 Ready to use what you’ve learned?
 Why not start a free LiquidPlanner trial today?